catalyst-cloud/catalystcloud-docs/source/identity-access-management/additional-permissions.rst

 Cloud server access
 ===================

-A similar behaviour is observed when creating a new cloud instance.
+A similar behavior is observed when creating a new cloud instance.
 It is a best practice in cloud computing for user access to be restricted to authentication using public/private keypairs which allows for access via passwords to be disabled by default for greater security.